Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks: Experiments

-For the correct detection of anomalies with OeSNN-UAD, it is especially important to correctly select values of window size $W_{size}$ and anomaly classification $\varepsilon$ parameters.
-The selection of proper learning parameters for data stream processing algorithms is not a trivial task \cite{Krawczyk2017,Lobo108}.
-We used the grid search procedure to find the best values of parameters $W_{size}$ and $\varepsilon$ for each data file separately.
-The implemented grid search iterates over all given combinations of learning parameters to find a set of parameters (in particular, $W_{size}$ and $\varepsilon$), which provides the best anomaly detection results for a given data file.
-Such an approach to grid search over learning parameters is motivated by the following objectives:
+Following \citep{Kasabov2014,Tu2017,Maciag2019_AirPollutionESNN}, we implemented the grid search procedure to find the best values of parameters $W_{size}$ and $\varepsilon$ for each data file separately.
+The grid search procedure iterates over all given combinations of input learning parameters to find a set of parameters values (in particular, $W_{size}$ and $\varepsilon$), which provides the best anomaly detection results for an input data file.